BenxiaHu/HiCPlot/README.md

 ### HiCPlot can be used to plot square and triangle heatmaps from Hi-C matrices and tracks from bigwig files.

 #### plot square heatmaps for individual/two Hi-C contact matrices
+the format of input file is cool format.
+the output file is heatmaps and genome tracks.
 #### usage:
 ```
     SquHeatmap \